 Select 10.8 um Surface/Cloud-top Temp -> Temperature.

 Under Displays click on the Advanced tab.
 Click on the green arrow icon next to Image Size to load the full image.
 Change the Magnification to 1 X 1 with the sliders, and click Create Display.
 (The Magnification of 1 X 1 downloads the full resolution of the data.
-Negative magnification values will reduce the amount of data downloaded.
-For example, -5 X -5 will sample the data, and every fifth line and every fifth element is sent from the server.)
+Negative magnification values reduce the amount of data downloaded.
+For example, -5 X -5 samples the data, and every fifth line and fifth element is sent from the server.)

-There are some bad data points in this image that cause the minimum and maximum values of the color table to be 0 and 6553.1.
-Change the range of the color table by right clicking on the color table in the Legend, selecting Change Range..., and entering the values of From: 330 and To: 180.
+There are bad data points in this image that cause extreme minimum and maximum range values for the data.
+Observe the large range of the color table (0 and 6553.1).
+Change the color table range by right clicking on the color table in the Legend, select Change Range..., and enter the values of From: 330 and To: 180.

 Load an FY2E satellite image over the HRPT image.
 This dataset was previously created in the Displaying Satellite Imagery tutorial.